Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-8, writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
-Task-9, duplicates the last line of the file iacta Task-10,  a script that deletes all the regular files (not the directories) with a .js extension
+Task-9, duplicates the last line of the file iacta Task-10,  a script that deletes all the regular files (not the directories) with a .js extension Task-11,  counts the number of directories and sub-directories in the current directory